Date: April 2025

 User Persona

-Derived from surveys and 20 driver interviews, these personas represent core users in urban markets like Atlanta and Chicago.
+Derived from a questionnaire and 10 driver interviews, this persona represents core users in urban markets such as Atlanta and Chicago.

 Design Process